dennis-kachila/alx-zero_day/README.md

 My first readme
-Updated main README.md from the github.com websited instead of terminal ony once.
+Updated main README.md from the github.com websited instead of terminal only once.